awslabs/amazon-kinesis-video-streams-producer-sdk-java/README.md

 This should resolve native library loading issues.

 ## Release Notes
+### Release 1.9.3 (12 March 2019)
+* Bug fix to avoid crash due to access to freed native stream object.

 ### Release 1.9.2 (21 Feburary 2019)
 * Bug fix for broken MKV generated due to difference between trackInfoType in Java and C layer.